-Changes in the prevalence of bipolar disorders between 1998 and 2008 in an Australian population.
+Changes in the prevalence of bipolar disorders between 1998 and 2008 in an Australian population

 To identify any changes in the prevalence of bipolar disorder (BD) between 1998, 2004, and 2008.

 Cross-sectional population-based surveys were conducted involving random and representative samples of South Australian adults aged ≥ 15 years.
 BD was assessed using the mood module of the Primary Care Evaluation of Mental Disorders instrument (PRIME-MD), a single question related to doctor-diagnosed BD and the Mood Disorder Questionnaire (MDQ), which defines bipolar spectrum disorder.